 When Caroline was little, redirection worked amazingly well.
 However, when we reached the point when distractions and redirections no longer worked, I realized I needed to figure out a way to come to some kind of agreement with this child who had an iron will and a mind of her own (from the womb).
 Thus began the negotiation phase of our relationship.

-Some people will say that they don’t “negotiate with terrorists.”
+Some people will say that they “don’t negotiate with terrorists.”
 Well, guess what?
 I don’t either because my child is not a terrorist.
-If you have allowed your child to develop into a terrorist, you have far greater problems than negotiating with them.
+If you have allowed your child to develop into a terrorist, you have far greater problems than negotiating with her.

 I do believe negotiating is an important part of a parent-child relationship.
 Here are three reasons why I negotiate with my child.